vukasinterzic/AdminToys/README.md

 Uses online up-to-date information to identify vendor of MAC address that is provided.

 #### Get-DPMProtectedVMs
-Gets the list of all items that are protected by DPM
+Gets the list of all items that are protected by DPM.

 #### StampFile
 Add date and time stamp to the end of the file name.
 You can use it to rename the existing file or to make a copy of that file with date and time added to the end of the original name.